nikhilc52/brsn_baseball/README.md

 ## Acknowledgments

-* Thank you to BRSN for the platform
+* BRSN for the publishing platform
 * Inspiration from Secret Base's Chart Party